 ladles chain to neighbor, and roll away with half sashay

-3rd neighbors gyre left shoulders once
+3rd neighbors left shoulders around and return to 2nd neighbor

 Before teaching B1, advise dancers there will be two 1/2 heys, each having gentlespoons passing shoulders, then partners passing, then ladles passing, before stepping to face a next neighbor

 Dancers reaching the end of the set must face back in with the gentlespoons on the right, ladles on the left!!

 (Actually, dancers reaching the end of the set after the first 1/2 hey of B1, should turn alone, wait during left shoulder gyre, and then face back into the set, with the gentlespoons on the right.
 But this nuance is more confusing than helpful, and its neglect only results in those out the end gyre-ing a person of the same role.)

 This dance borrows the two half-hey idea from Dan Pearl's "Eye of the Storm", and the roll away before a hey from "A Proper Potpourri."

 Dancers gave this a lengthy ovation after its debut on Saturday night at the 1996 Breaking Up Thanksgiving dance weekend outside Chicago.